by Carol Baxter

 AVIATION TALKS

-Who could imagine that the disappearance of the world’s most famous aviatrix as she flew across the Pacific Ocean on 2 July 1937 would usher in one of the greatest aviation mysteries of all time?
+Who could imagine that the disappearance of the world’s most famous aviatrix as she flew across the Pacific Ocean in 1937 would usher in one of the greatest aviation mysteries of all time?
 Did she ditch into the sea?
 Was she spying for the US government?
 Was she captured by the Japanese?
 Let’s seek answers to this intriguing mystery.

-Why haven't you heard about Australia's first internationally-famous female aviator, Jessie Miller, who became a close friend of Amelia Earhart?
+Why haven't you heard about Australia's first internationally-famous female aviator, Jessie Miller, who was a friend of Amelia Earhart and Charles Kingsford Smith?
 All is revealed in this three-part talk.

 Carol's book about Jessie Miller, The Fabulous Flying Mrs Miller, is being turned into a TV series called The Aviatrix.

-Bored 1920s Australian housewife Jessie Miller joins WW1 British aviator Bill Lancaster in a (hopefully) record-setting flight from England to Australia in an open-cockpit biplane.
-Little did they realise ...
+Motivated by Charles Lindbergh's epic flight, bored Australian housewife Jessie Miller joins WW1 British aviator Bill Lancaster on a (hopefully) record-setting flight from England to Australia in 1927.
+But as they pass through dangerous countries (Mussolini's Italy, the Middle East) and over dangerous terrain, events soon spiral out of control.

 Click HERE to watch a video snippet from this talk (filmed late 2023).

-Australia’s first internationally famous aviatrix, Jessie Miller, travels to America in 1928 where she becomes a record-setting celebrity, the world's first female test pilot, and a close friend of Amelia Earhart.
-Then one day she disappears ...
+Australia’s first internationally famous aviatrix, Jessie Miller, travels to America in 1928 where she becomes a record-setting celebrity and a close friend of Amelia Earhart.
+But dark clouds are brewing on her horizon ... and the world's.

 Click HERE to watch a video snippet from this talk (filmed late 2023).

-Celebrity Australian aviatrix Jessie Miller and her partner Bill Lancaster need money.
-They invite a handsome ghost-writer into their Florida home to help write her autobiography.
-What could possibly go wrong?
+As the Great Depression grips the glob, celebrity Australian aviatrix Jessie Miller and her partner Bill Lancaster need money.
+They invite a handsome ghostwriter into their Florida home to help write her autobiography.
+What's the worst that could happen?

 Click HERE to watch a video snippet from this talk (filmed late 2023).